mralexbeard/MrAlexBeardWebsite/site/content/values/_index.md

     text: >-
       People who say, "some things never change" have never explored the power of improv.
-By teaching improv's key tenets of open active listening, acceptance, and agreement everyone has the power to let off the reigns and promote equitable change both at home and in the workplace.
+By teaching improv's key tenets of open active listening, acceptance, and agreement everyone has the power to laugh, let off the reigns, and promote equitable change both at home and in the workplace.
       Remember: if we listen to act, we have failed to listen to understand.
 ---